julia-actions/install-juliaup/devdocs/making_a_new_release.md

-# Making a new release of this action
+# Making a new release of this action (requires commit access)

+If you have commit access to this repo, you can make a new release.

+Here are the instructions.

 First, go to the [Releases](https://github.com/julia-actions/install-juliaup/releases) section of this repo and create a new release using the GitHub web interface.